tyrauber/stock_quote/README.md

 # stock_quote

-A ruby gem that retrieves stock quotes and historical pricing from ~~google~~ ~~yahoo~~...
+Real-time, stock data and historical pricing using the Google Finance API.

 # Update

-On November 1st, 2017, Yahoo Finance terminated public access to the API:
+On November 1st, 2017, Yahoo Finance terminated public access to the API and stock_quote ceased to function in it's current state.
+Therefore, Version 1.5.0 now utilizes the Google Finance API and although functionally similar, the results, and therefore attributes, have changed.
+Please update accordingly.

-`It has come to our attention that this service is being used in violation of the Yahoo Terms of Service.
-As such, the service is being discontinued.
-For all future markets and equities data research, please refer to finance.yahoo.com.`

-As a result, the stock_quote gem ceases to function in it's current state.

-Solutions are welcome.

 ## Installation